haskell/cabal/Cabal/doc/developing-packages.rst

     :pkg-field:`c-sources` field and vice-versa.
 The object files will be linked appropriately.

+.. pkg-field:: s-sources: filename list

+    A list of assembly source files to be compiled and linked with the Haskell files.

+.. pkg-field:: cmm-sources: filename list

+    A list of C-- source files to be compiled and linked with the Haskell files.

 .. pkg-field:: js-sources: filename list

     A list of JavaScript source files to be linked with the Haskell